 undervalue both enlightened human reasoning and proper action within the world when defining the Church's role in God's plan of

 salvation, and their rejection of any form of universal authority for the Bishop of Rome is an example of this limitation.

-Using the definition of the Chair of Peter's authority just presented, in examining the original split between the two Churches, there is fault
+Using the definition of the Chair of Peter's authority just presented in examining the original split between the two Churches it can be

 To sum up my view on the overall authority of the Pope, as leader of the Church his basic functions are to provide guidance, approval,

 arbitration, unity, and representation for the Church and it's teachings.
 The office should be as authoritative as possible without infringing